 Actual time of receipt Deemed time of receipt

-Before 09:00 UK time on a 10:00 that day
+Before 09:00 UK time on a working day 10:00 that day

-09:00 to 17:00 UK time on a Actual time of receipt
+09:00 to 17:00 UK time on a working day Actual time of receipt

-After 17:00 or on a 10:00 on the next working day
+After 17:00 or on a non-working day 10:00 on the next working day

 In the event of a difference between the time of transmission specified and the time of receipt recorded on our receiving equipment, the latter will be deemed the time of receipt.
 In the absence of positive acknowledgement of receipt of a communication by us in a form that is readable by us, it should not be assumed to have been so received.

-19. If we are aware of an active dispute between you and another client, we will not act for or against the other client without written consent from both you and the other client.
+23. If we are aware of an active dispute between you and another client, we will not act for or against the other client without written consent from both you and the other client.
 However, we are not prevented from acting for any client merely because they are your competitor.

-21. No material change to the above terms is valid unless agreed in writing by a partner.
+25. No material change to the above terms is valid unless agreed in writing by a partner.

 26. These terms and any dispute between us will be governed by English law and, unless we at our complete discretion elect otherwise, will be subject to the exclusive jurisdiction of the English Courts.
 Any judgment or order of the English courts (or any judgment or order of the courts of any other jurisdiction in which we may at our complete discretion elect to bring a claim) will be conclusive and binding and may be enforced in the courts of any other jurisdiction.